Saskatchewan Highway 2: CanAm Highway

-The entire length of the CanAm Highway route is 4122 km and extends from El Paso, TX at Mexican Border (MX 45) to La Ronge at the Saskatchewan Highway 2 - SK 102 intersection.
+The northern 238.4 km of Saskatchewan Highway 2 contribute to the CanAm Highway.
+The Highway 2 segment designated as the CanAm Highway is located between Prince Albert and La Ronge.
+The entire length of the CanAm Highway route is 4122 km and extends from El Paso, Texas at the Mexican Border (MX 45) to La Ronge at the Saskatchewan Highway 2 – SK 102 intersection.
 The North American Free Trade Agreement (NAFTA) super corridors connect Mexico, United States, and Canada.
 The CanAm highway was a concept that began in the 1920s.
-A stretch of highway between Amazon and Watrous is slated for maintenance between 208 and 2009, as well as the Highway 5 - Highway 2 concurrency which carries about 2,000 vpd on average through the year.
-Also the 13 km segment between Highways 264 and 969 is a 2008-09 maintenance project.